Lepozepo/S3/README.md

 	*	__relative_url:__ String (S3 URL for delete operations, this is what you should save in your DB to control delete)

 #### S3.delete(path,callback)
 This function permanently destroys a file located in your S3 bucket.
-It still needs more work for security in the form of allow/deny rules.

 __Parameters:__
 *	__path:__ Must be in this format ("/folder/other_folder/file.extension").
 So basically always start with "/" and never end with "/".
 This is required.